dianamariab/hotel-chain-database-management/README.md

 # Hotel Chain Database Management System

 This project was developed as part of my Oracle Database Management Systems coursework.
-The main objective was to design and implement a relational database for managing the activity of a hotel chain.
+The main objective was to design and implement a relational database for managing hotel operations.

 The database stores information about hotels, rooms, customers, reservations and invoices, allowing different operations related to bookings and financial data.